-Our network is vitally important in fulfilling our mission of fighting child hunger.
-As we continue supporting these children during the ongoing coronavirus (COVID-19) pandemic, ensuring the health and safety of our network is equally important.
+Our volunteers and employees form a network that is essential to fulfilling our mission of fighting child hunger.
+Caring for the health and safety of that network is essential as we continue supporting children during the ongoing coronavirus (COVID-19) pandemic.

-We are continuously monitoring the situation and in contact with the Minnesota Department of Health and school and district program partners.
+We are continuously monitoring the situation, following the Minnesota Department of Health guidelines, and communicating regularly with our school and community program partners.

 Packing Event Volunteers